JissaAanJuby/Customer_segmentation_usingkmeans/README.md

 # 🛍️ Customer Segmentation using K-Means Clustering

 This machine learning project groups customers based on **Age**, **Annual Income**, and **Spending Score** using the **K-Means Clustering algorithm**.
 It helps businesses understand different types of customers so they can make smarter marketing decisions.
-And I made a blog post based on this .
+And I made a blog post based on this.
 The link is given below: https://medium.com/@jissaannjuby/boxplots-️-mall-customer-segmentation-my-first-ml-project-that-actually-made-sense-83b28207f46c
 ---